|

 Dolphin/whale-watching boat trips

-Around a third of the world’s whales and dolphins can be seen swimming off the coast here and several companies run trips to spot them, like this whale-watching boat tour.
-Lasting two to three hours, this is one of the activities in Gran Canaria that’s best for older children though.
+Around a third of the world’s whales and dolphins can be seen swimming off the coast of the Canary Islands and several companies run trips to spot them, like this whale-watching boat tour.
+Lasting two and a half hours, it’s suitable for all ages, although realistically I’d recommend it as one of the activities in Gran Canaria that’s best for older children.

-If you’d like a boat trip alternative, water taxis/ferries run along the south coast, from pretty Puerto Mogan to Arguineguín, including half-hours hops like our trip.
+If you’d like a boat trip alternative, water taxis/ferries run along the south of the island, from pretty Puerto Mogan to Arguineguín, including half-hour hops like our trip.
 Under fives ride free.

 Check out our experience and more ideas of things to do in Puerto Mogan.